 Who Controls The Learning Budget?

-Dan White, the director of Ezra's Impact Lab, discusses the challenging and often-thorny issue of who controls the learning and development budgets in organizations, and how to coordinate with individual managers and departments to maximise the spend effectiveness.
+Dan White, the director of Ezra's Impact Lab, discusses the challenging and often-thorny issue of who controls the learning and development budgets in organizations, and how to coordinate with individual managers and departments to maximize the spend effectiveness.

 This is a knotty problem I’ve grappled with for many years.
 My opinion tends to swing pendulum-like between the benefits of local, market, region and departmental decisions being made to best suit a given learning cohort versus the benefits of cultural consistency and the creation of a shared language you get from organization-wide decisions.